 These three websites were also all directed to the “News5 Daily” that announced Amazon’s online program to provide jobs for Americans who want to work from home.

-My son and I listened to their 10 steps created by a mastermind marketer.
-At the end of their presentation, they invited us to sign up for a “cash website” for only $47 with a money back guarantee.
+My son and I listened to their 10 steps presentation created by a mastermind marketer.
+At the end of the presentation, they invited us to sign up for a “cash website” for only $47 with a money-back guarantee.
 It sounded good so my son wanted to purchase the kit.
 I gave him my support without any warnings or discouraging possibilities.

-My son’s credit card was declined but he knew there was plenty of credit on his card so we tried calling Easykits but they hung up on us.
+My son’s credit card was declined but he knew there was plenty of credit on his card so we tried calling Easykits but they hung up.
 Then we tried emailing them and the email came back undeliverable.
 We then knew we had been suckered.
 Luckily the credit card company had Easykits.org website earmarked as an illegitimate company which protected us from being scammed.
 Thank goodness!

 The following website somehow fits into this scam also.